 An Ack frame sent as a response to an HE ER SU PPDU or HE SU PPDU containing an FTM frame shall be sent in the same PPDU format as the soliciting PPDU except when the FTM frame is carried in HE SU PPDU and the most recent successfully received PPDU sent by the responding STA to the soliciting STA after association was an HE ER SU PPDU in which case the Control frame shall be carried in HE ER SU PPDU.

+(#16688)(#16688)

-A Control frame sent as a response to an HE ER SU PPDU shall be carried in an HE ER SU PPDU unless the most recently received PPDU(#11692) sent by the responding STA to the soliciting STA after association was not an HE ER SU PPDU in which case the Control frame shall be carried in non-HT PPDU.
+A STA that sends a Control frame that is a response to a frame received in a HE SU PPDU, HE ER SU PPDU or HE MU PPDU may transmit the Control frame as an S-MPDU in an HE ER SU PPDU if the transmission is not in response to a Trigger frame, the HE SU PPDU, HE ER SU PPDU or HE MU PPDU is a 20 MHz PPDU, and the soliciting STA has not disabled reception of HE ER SU PPDUs.
+Otherwise, the STA shall send the Control frame in a non-HT or non-HT duplicate PPDU.(#16688)

-A Control frame sent as a response to an HE SU PPDU shall be carried in a non-HT PPDU unless the most recent received PPDU(#11692) sent by the responding STA to the soliciting STA after association was an HE ER SU PPDU in which case the Control frame shall be carried in an HE ER SU PPDU.

 NOTE 1—PPDU format switching between non-HT and ER SU PPDU occurs in subsequent TXOPs.
 A STA that solicits a Control frame from a responding STA accounts for the PPDU format of the Control frame to calculate the expected duration of the TXOP.
 The responding STA determines that the most recent PPDU sent to the soliciting STA is successfully received if it receives an immediate acknowledgment by the soliciting STA in response to the PPDU.

-NOTE 2—A STA does not transmit a Control frame in an HE ER SU PPDU to a receiving STA unless the receiving STA indicates that HE ER SU PPDU reception is enabled.(#11687, #14124)

 TGax editor: Change 27.15.3 MCS, NSS, BW and DCM selection as follows: (Track change on)